 - Rinse with cool or tepid water to close your hair’s cuticle

 - No over-manipulating or detangling

 What you deep condition with is just as important as how you get the job done.
 I don’t profess to know lots of products because I never really entered that phase of being a product junky.

 However, my fine natural hair loves a few commercial products.
-Here are some I recommend:
+Here are some (not all) I recommend:

 - Shea Moisture Manuka Honey & Mafura Oil Intensive Hydration Conditioner (this one contains protein but its low on the ingredient list)

 - Camille Rose Naturals Coconut Water Penetrating Hair Treatment

 - Davines NouNou Hair Mask

 - As I Am Hydration Elation Intensive Conditioner

 - Shea Moisture Superfruit Complex 10 in 1 Renewal System